How to Enter

 Who can enter?

-The Online Retailer Awards are open to any UK retailer or retail division with an online presence, no matter how large or small the scale of operation, as well as the practices, agencies, marketing services providers and individuals who work for them.
+The Online Retailer Awards are open to any UK retailer or retail division with an online presence, no matter how large or small the scale of operation, as well as the practices, agencies, marketing and creative services providers and individuals who work for them.

 Practices and agencies are welcome to submit entries on behalf of their clients.
 Companies, practices, agencies or individuals may submit entries on behalf of themselves or others and may enter any number of categories.
 Different projects from the same business can be entered into different categories but each submission should be tailored to fit the category into which it is being entered.
 Online retailers based outside the UK can also enter, provided they have UK specific web pages.

 If entries are duplicated by accident or in error, entries will have to be processed before a decision about their duplication can be made.
 Regrettably, any duplicated entry fee will be forfeited.